 Apprehended Personal Violence Orders are not nationally recognised and enforceable.
 You must register an APVO interstate to have it recognised.

 An Apprehended Personal Violence Order (APVO) made outside of NSW is called an 'External Protection Order'.
 An External Protection Order can be registered in NSW by a protected person or police applicant.

 To register an External Protection Order in NSW, you will need to:

+Depending on the Local Court, the registry staff may either give you the form, or help you complete the form.
 The registrar may register the order straight away.
-Sometimes a magistrate may have to consider the order if there are any changes needed to make the order work under New South Wales law.
+Sometimes a magistrate may have to consider the order if there are any changes needed to make the order work under NSW law.
 Usually you will not have to appear before the magistrate.

-Once the AVO is registered it has the same effect as an AVO made in New South Wales.
+Once the APVO is registered it has the same effect as an APVO made in NSW.
 It is then referred to as a 'Registered External Protection Order'.

 A copy of the registered External Protection Order can only be given to the defendant with the permission of the protected person.
 If you are the protected person and you do not want the defendant to know your address, you do not have to give your permission.

-The order continues to protect you in New South Wales even if the original order in another state or territory is revoked (ended) or varied (changed).
-If the defendant wants to end or change the registered external protection order they must apply to the Local Court in New South Wales.
+The order continues to protect you in NSW even if the original order in another state or territory is revoked or varied.
+If the defendant wants to end or change the registered External Protection Order they must apply to the Local Court in NSW.